-I salted this turkey overnight, then rinsed it thoroughly and butterflied it.
+I salted this turkey overnight, then butterflied it.
 Salting is a great technique because it adds flavor to poultry and helps it retain moisture without the hassles associated with brining.
 No big plastic containers taking up room in the refrigerator, and no significant changes to the texture of meat after brining that some people find objectionable.

 Here's how I cooked this butterflied turkey on October 8, 2011.
 The technique is based on an article from Cook's Illustrated magazine.